-Considering that a typical full palmprint has about 800 minutiae and a typical partial palmprint in our database has about 150 minutiae and no prealignment stage has been used prior to minutiae matching, this matching speed is reasonable.
-We have also tested the combined descriptor in [29] on a subset of palmprint images; its matching speed was found to be more than 10 times slower than MinutiaCode proposed here.
+Considering that a typical full palmprint has about 800 minutiae and a typical partial palmprint in our database has about 150 minutiae, and no pre-alignment stage has been used prior to minutiae matching, this matching speed is reasonable.
+We have also tested the descriptor in [30] on a subset of palmprint images; its matching speed was found to be more than 10 times slower than MinutiaCode proposed here.

-5 CONCLUSION AND FUTURE WORK
+V. CONCLUSION AND FUTURE WORK

 We have developed a prototype latent-to-full palmprint matching system.
-A region growing algorithm was developed to robustly estimate the local ridge direction and frequency even in the presence of overwhelming amount of noise.
+A region growing algorithm was developed to robustly estimate the local ridge direction and frequency even in the presence of overwhelming amounts of noise.
 Our minutiae matching algorithm is based on a new fixed-length minutia descriptor which captures texture and neighboring minutiae information.
-The proposed system achieves rank-1 recognition rates of 78.7 and 69 percent, respectively, in searching 150 live-scan partial and 100 latent palmprints against a background database of 10,200 full palmprints.
+The proposed system achieves rank-1 recognition rates of 78.7% and 69%, respectively, in searching 150 live-scan partial palmprints and 100 latent palmprints against a background database of 10,200 full palmprints.
 Partial palmprints from the thenar region are most difficult to match among the three palm regions.
 Quality of latents has a significant effect on the matching accuracy.
-Ancillary information in the form of hand type, palm region, and palm orientation can significantly improve both the matching accuracy and matching speed.
-A simple 'OR' rank level fusion of multiple latents from the same palm can improve the matching accuracy from 69 to 90 percent.
-Both the region growing algorithm and MinutiaCode can be applied for fingerprint matching as well.
-But, the current region growing algorithm may not be the best choice for the high curvature region that is very important region in fingerprints.
-MinutiaCode has been proposed to increase the matching efficiency and it is not as robust to distortion and disturbance of central minutiae as the combined descriptor in [29].
+Ancillary information in the form of hand type, palm region and palm orientation can significantly improve both the matching accuracy and matching speed.
+A simple 'OR' rank level fusion of multiple latents from the same palm can improve the matching accuracy from 69% to 90%.